toddcf/code-snippets/forms/form.md

 You can have more than one `<form>` element on a page, but they cannot be nested within each other.

+Input elements can go outside the `<form>` element on the same page if you link them to the `<form>` element, but not all browsers support this.

 ## Labels

 According to Simple Steps JavaScript, you should put your `<input>` *inside* of your `<label>`.
 This allows the user to click on the entire label rather than just the tiny checkbox: